aureliphotography/portfolio/content/pricing_family.md

 {{< pricing_box
     title="50 minutes session - $150"
     image="/images/family-pricing-cover.jpg"
-    description="This package includes five beautifully retouched images of your choice, allowing you to select your favorite shots for editing.
+    description="This package includes beautifully retouched images of your choice.
 All remaining images from the shoot will be provided in their original, unedited form, and every picture will be delivered digitally for your convenience."
 >}}
 - Includes 5 beautifully edited photos
 - All remaining pictures unretouched